dilipboidya/boost-converter/README.md

 flowing through the inductor stores electric energy by generating magnetic field around it.
 2) When the transistor is turned OFF, inductor will pump out its stored energy through the diode and current will start flowing through it[2].
 At higher switching speed inductor will not be able to discharge fully in between charging stages which as a result, a voltage higher than the input voltage will be developed at its output.
-Using Verilog the PWM signal can be generated to drive the gate of the transistor.
+Using Verilog the PWM signal can be generated to drive the gate of the transistor, thus a mixed signal design.

-##

 # Software Used
 ## eSim